Solar Terrestrial Activity Report

 Propagation

-Long distance low and medium frequency (below 2 MHz) propagation along paths north of due west over upper middle and high latitudes is poor.
+Long distance low and medium frequency (below 2 MHz) propagation along paths north of due west over upper middle and high latitudes is poor to very poor.
 Propagation on long distance northeast-southwest paths is poor.

 Forecast